Keto Sugar Cookies – Low Carb Recipe (with frosting!)

 The sugar cookies are great without the frosting dipped or drizzled in chocolate because let’s get real; anything dipped in chocolate is goooooood!

 If you don’t like the thickness of the cookies, you can make them thinner, just watch the baking time.
-And yes, you can even roll the dough and do cut-outs, just make sure your dough is very cold when you roll it out.
-The easiest way to do this is between two sheets of parchment paper.
+And yes, you can even roll the dough and do cut-out sugar cookies, just make sure your dough is very cold when you roll it out.
+The easiest way to do this is between two pieces of parchment paper.
+Use cookie cutters to cut out your shapes before the dough warms up too much.

 Thinner cookies also make great sandwich cookies!
 You can get quite creative with this recipe.

-I tested these keto sugar cookies with powdered erythritol (the texture is better with powdered).
-The powdered sweeteners like monk fruit and erythritol tend to have the least amount of aftertaste, so I recommend them.
+I tested this keto sugar cookie recipe with powdered erythritol.
+The powdered sweeteners like monk fruit and erythritol have a better texture, and tend to have the least amount of aftertaste, so I recommend them.
 The powdered sweetener creates a softer cookie without a lot of grain.
 I like So Nourished Monk Fruit Blend and Surkin Icing.

 Powdered erythritol, monk fruit, or blends of both work great in the frosting recipe.